ErpNetDocs/tech/advanced/document-flow/transitional-documents.md

 ### Example 1:

-When creating payment orders by sales order payment plan (see the 'Sales order payment plan' article) there are preconditions for great multiplication of the number of sub-documents.
+When creating payment orders by sales order payment plan (see the **Sales order payment plan** article) there are preconditions for great multiplication of the number of sub-documents.
 For example, if the sales order has a payment plan with three payments - **40 EUR**, **50 EUR**, **10 EUR** - then initially three payment orders will be created (with no invoice data) for each scheduled playment.
 When the amount of 60 EUR from the sales order is invoiced, two additional payment orders are created - one for **-40 EUR** and one for **-20 EUR** for planned payments №**1** and №**2**, which have no invoice data, and two more payment orders for **40 EUR** and **20 EUR** for planned payments №**1** и №**2** with invoice data.
 So the sub-documents are now seven.
 When the user release more invoices, more payment orders will be created.